PHYSICAL MEDICINE REHABILITATION

 HOW ARE STUDENTS EVALUATED?

-- During your clinical experience, the staff that work with the student will evaluate the student on their cognitive and non-cognitive academic performance.
+- During your rotation experience, the staff that work with the student will evaluate the student on their cognitive and non-cognitive academic performance.

 - The final evaluation for all students will reflect not only his/her fund of knowledge and ability to gather and synthesize information, but also his/her motivation, work habits, and interpersonal skills.